 If you want to know how to make a wrap dress but don’t know where to start, we’re here for you!

-Read on for our step-by-step guide.The beauty of Portia’s DIY wrap dress is that we’ll show you how to draft your own pattern to fit your measurements, step-by-step, then use it to make your very own wrap dress that fits like a glove!
+Read on to learn how to make a wrap dress with our step-by-step guide.The beauty of Portia’s DIY wrap dress pattern is that we’ll show you how to draft your own pattern to fit your measurements, step-by-step, then use it to make your very own wrap dress that fits like a glove!

 - For our dress, we used Viscose ikat in blue from Dragonfly Fabrics